-(In thousands except Fisca Percent

-percentages) 2018 2017 Change

-Other operating Expenses Percentage of \$ 30,599 \$ 29,544 3.6%

-total revenues 8.1% 8.5%
+(In thousands except percentages) Fiscal Years Percent 2019 2018 Change Other operating Expenses \$ 33,562 \$ 30,599 9.7% Percentage of total revenues 8.0% ) 8.1%

 Other operating expenses include facilities-related costs, technical materials, computer-related expenses and depreciation and amortization of property, equipment and leasehold improvements.
-The increase in other operating expenses was primarily due to an increase in occupancy expense of \$871,000 due to our increase in technical full-time equivalent employees.
-We expect other operating expense to grow as we selectively add new talent and make investments in our corporate infrastructure.
+The increase in other operating expenses was primarily due to an increase in occupancy expense of \$1,028,000, an increase in information technology expenses of \$768,000, an increase in depreciation and amortization of \$514,000, and an increase in technical materials of \$317,000.
+These increases were due to our increase in technical full-time equivalent employees, investments in our corporate infrastructure and fiscal 2019 having one additional week of activity than fiscal 2018.
+We expect other operating expense to grow as we selectively add new talent and make additional investments in our corporate infrastructure.